-50 Classroom Strategies for Building a Community of Learners is organized into sections related to the important themes in creating a community of learners.
-Within each section, strategies are explained and steps in implementing the strategies are given.
+35 Classroom Strategies for Building a Community of Learners includes strategies for classroom management that teachers can apply with step-by-step instructions for each.
+KEY TOPICS: Within each section, strategies are explained and steps in implementing the strategies are given.
 Two classroom examples are given for each strategy in order to show how use of the strategies will differ according to the ages of the learners and the content of the curriculum.
+General K-12 teachers.

 "synopsis" may belong to another edition of this title.